PogiAbel/CHORD2.0/README.md

 Start with this [this](https://github.com/AhmadMoussa/Python-Midi-Ableton/blob/master/Readme.md)
 ---
-## Then you need
+## Then you need:

-This project use rtmidi and threading.
+This project use rtmidi and pysimplegui

 #### *Rtmidi need c++ building tools(ver 14+)*
 ---